srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/config.md

   <figcaption>Device-level L3VPN Service</figcaption>
 </figure>

 On each of the participating nodes, 1 or more mac-vrfs are instantiated, 1 for each subnet on the node, and associated with the local ip-vrf instance by means of an _irb_ interface.
 Each mac-vrf gets an unique _irb_ sub-interface that is also added to the ip-vrf instance.
 The _irb_ sub-interface is assigned the gateway IP address of the subnet.
-The physical attachments are defined in the assoicated L2VPN intent (linked to L3VPN by means of macvrf name) and correspond to ethernet sub-interfaces that have encapsulation as defined by the `vlan` parameter of the L2VPN intent.
+The physical attachments are defined in the associated L2VPN intent (linked to L3VPN by means of macvrf name) and correspond to ethernet sub-interfaces that have encapsulation as defined by the `vlan` parameter of the L2VPN intent.

 Below is an example of an L3VPN intent: